Internal Communications Resources + Freelance Writer Resources

 Little Words Project ** ($15 off your first purchase of $40+)

 As a writer, it's no surprise that I love words.
-And I love how powerful and inspirational wearing words can be.
+And I love how powerful and inspirational words can be when worn.

 If you choose a word of the year, consider making a custom bracelet with your word to wear as a daily reminder!

 Years ago, a mutual friend introduced me to Daniel Shaffer, the founder of Gratitude Plus.
 Not only is he a great human, but his product rocks!
-I use Gratitude Plus to list three things I'm grateful for daily.
-I am also part of multiple "circles" where you can share your gratitude entries (publicly or anonymously) in the community.
+I use Gratitude Plus to list 3 things I'm grateful for each day.
+I am also part of multiple "circles" in the community where you can share your gratitude entries (publicly or anonymously).
 The app has free and paid versions.
 Join my circle if you want to practice gratitude together!

-Buying a Kindle case with a stand and hand strap completely changed my relationship with my Kindle (for the better).
+I switched from a Kindle case with a stand to an easily attachable hand strap, and love it!
 If you're an avid Kindle user, I highly recommend investing in high-quality accessories to enhance your reading experience!